hbctraining/DGE_workshop/lessons/01_DEG_getting_started.md

 > **FMRP** is “most commonly found in the brain, is essential for normal cognitive development and female reproductive function.
 Mutations of this gene can lead to fragile X syndrome, mental retardation, premature ovarian failure, autism, Parkinson's disease, developmental delays and other cognitive deficits.” - from [wikipedia](https://en.wikipedia.org/wiki/FMR1)

-From this study we are using the RNA-Seq data which is publicly available in the SRA.
+We are only using the [RNA-Seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) dataset which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra).
 The RNA-Seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
 This resulted in 3 conditions **Mov10 oe** (over expression), **Mov10 kd** (knock down) and **Irrelevant kd**, respectively.
 The number of replicates is as shown below.

 Using these data, we will evaluate transcriptional patterns associated with perturbation of MOV10 expression.
 Please note that the irrelevant siRNA will be treated as our control condition.